SQL Server Interview Questions and Answers

 What is the difference between Drop, Delete and Truncate statements in SQL Server?

-Drop, Delete and Truncate – All operations can be rolled back.
+This is one of the frequently asked SQL Server Interview Questions.
+The Drop, Delete and Truncate – All operations can be rolled back.

 Delete command removes the rows from a table based on the condition that we provide with a WHERE clause.
 Truncate will actually remove all the rows from a table and there will be no data in the table after we run the truncate command.